Vandit Gupta ’21, MBA’23

 Why Bryant?

-“My specialization in the MBA, Business Analytics, is a STEM program, which allows me to extend my work after graduating.
+“My specialization is a STEM program, which allows me to extend my work after graduating.
 This is nice for international students looking to gain work experience in the U.S. Bryant’s focus on STEM programs is really beneficial for international students.”

 Unsure what he wanted to do after high school, Vandit Gupta ’21, ’23 MBA, attended an orientation about Bryant University in his hometown of New Delhi, India.
 After learning about the close-knit environment and focus on international business, he knew Bryant was the best choice for him to continue his education, first as an undergrad, and later through the One-Year MBA program